Short biographies highlighting some of the NIH Philharmonia musicians.

 Ms. Gelman, a native New Yorker, completed her formal education at Oberlin College and Conservatory (Math and Performance), The Juilliard School (1992-Masters in Music) and Johns Hopkins University (2000-Masters in Business Administration).
 Robin works for Lockheed Martin Corporation, where she is a Senior Financial Analyst.
 When not teaching, freelancing, or working, Robin is also active in sports and is a member of the Montgomery County Barncats, one of 6 teams that make up the Eastern Women’s Baseball Conference, where she is a starting pitcher.

-Susanne Goldberg has played flute for the past 20 years and has studied at the Interlochen Center for the Arts and The University of North Carolina at Chapel Hill.
-She received her BS in Chemistry from UNC Chapel Hill and her MS in Forensic Chemistry from the University of Virginia in conjunction with the FBI Academy.
-She currently works as a Scientist/Project Manager in the New Technology Development Group at the J. Craig Venter Institute in Rockville, MD.
+Susanne Goldberg has played flute for the last 35 years and has studied at the Interlochen Center for the Arts and The University of North Carolina at Chapel Hill.
+She received her BS in Chemistry from UNC Chapel Hill and her MS in Forensic Chemistry from The University of Virginia in conjunction with the FBI Academy.
+She moved to the DC region in 1999 and has worked as a Scientist/Project Manager for Celera Genomics and the J. Craig Venter Institute in Rockville, MD.

 Xiaobin received his MD from Nantong Medical College in China, and Ph.D. in Neurosciences from Kent State University.
 He is currently working in the Bioinformatics Group of NIH Intramural Sequencing Center, National Human Genome Research Institute of NIH.
 Xiaobin also plays a Chinese fiddle (Erhu).
 He is the President of the Washington Erhu Association and a member of the Washington Chinese Traditional Orchestra.
 Dr. Guan also holds an adjunct faculty position at University of Maryland University College teaching database courses.